English and Literacy at The Roebuck School

 Children begin reading phonetically decodable books in the Reception Class as soon as they can recognise the first set of sounds in phonics.
 The books are matched to children’s phonics ability and reading these books supports the development of the children’s skills in learning to decode and blend words.

 Children progress through the remainder of their time in Reception, Year One and Year Two working through the reading scheme until they are ready to move onto free choice colour-banded books.
 They take their books to read at home and this is monitored weekly in class.
-Guided Reading also takes place in class to teach reading strategies and comprehension skills.
+Guided Reading also takes place in each KS1 class to teach reading strategies and whole class comprehension is delivered across KS2.

 Throughout this process the children are assessed on a regular basis to check their reading ability and to ensure that they are reading the correct stage of books for their ability.